Chart Color Schemes

 Gawler East is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Gawler East's dwelling structures, as per the latest Census, consisted of 90.6% houses and 9.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+The dwelling structure in Gawler East, as per the latest Census, consisted of 90.6% houses and 9.4% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Adelaide metro's 86.9% houses and 13.1% other dwellings.
 Home ownership in Gawler East stood at 36.1%, with mortgaged dwellings at 44.6% and rented ones at 19.3%.
-The median monthly mortgage repayment was $1,508, exceeding Adelaide metro's average of $1,500.
-Median weekly rent in Gawler East was $300, compared to Adelaide metro's $290.
-Nationally, Gawler East's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.
+The median monthly mortgage repayment was $1,508, higher than Adelaide metro's average of $1,500.
+The median weekly rent in Gawler East was $300, slightly above Adelaide metro's figure of $290.
+Nationally, Gawler East's mortgage repayments were lower at $1,508 compared to the Australian average of $1,863, and rents were substantially lower at $300 than the national figure of $375.

 Frequently Asked Questions - Housing